WCDatabase/WCDatabase/README.md

 ### ⚡ Fun facts:

 * Entire project was written in **Notepad++** with no plugins
-* It was made by a single guy (Tomigos) that had zero web dev experience before this proejct
+* It was made by a single guy (Tomigos) that had zero web dev experience before this project
 * This crazy ride started at Christmas 2022 with fully working/usable site in April 2025
 * Creating this site meant learning with: VPS, Linux, Firewalls, VPN, HTML, CSS, Javascript, Python, Bash, HTTP server, Cloudflare and the arch enemy - SQL database.